Lynn Brown MBACP

 Other areas of counselling I deal with

 With a background in academia and research, I have experience and understanding of the emotional and practical difficulties students can face.
 I am also aware that there are specific needs and emotional consequences that can be experienced as a result of having dyslexia.
-I offer a reduced rate for students, as well as those on a low income.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework for Good Practice.